mykeydoesotwork/dragon-bookmark-manager/README.md

 ### Show Parent Folder
 ![show parent folder](/public/images/help/show-parent-folder.png)

-To find the parent folder of any search result, link, or folder right click and select 'Show Parent Folder' from the popup context menu.
+To find the parent folder of any search result, link, or folder, click the up arrow button in the top left corner of the menu, or right click and select 'Show Parent Folder' from the popup context menu.
 Repeat to find all parent folders.

 ### History Search
 ![history](/public/images/help/history.png)